shenwei356/csvtk/doc/docs/usage.md

 How to:
-  1. First -n/--buf-rows rows are read to check the minimum and maximum widths of each column.
+  1. First -n/--buf-rows rows are read to check the minimum and maximum widths of each columns.
 You can also set the global thresholds -w/--min-width and -W/--max-width.
      1a.
 Cells longer than the maximum width will be wrapped (default) or clipped (--clip).